chay2199/Quizzer/README.md

 # Quizzer

-This script tells you the probable answer of questions in online quizes conducted on android applictions.
+This script tells you the probable answer of questions in online quizzes conducted on android applictions.
 The option which has the largest number printed ahead of it is the most probable answer.

 ## NOTE: